giampaolo/pyftpdlib/docs/api.rst

   .. data:: ssl_protocol

     The desired SSL protocol version to use.
-This defaults to `SSL.SSLv23_METHOD` which will negotiate the highest protocol that both the server and your installation of OpenSSL support.
+This defaults to `TLS_SERVER_METHOD`, which at the time of writing (year 2024) includes TLSv1, TLSv1.1, TLSv1.2 and TLSv1.3.
+The actual protocol version used will be negotiated to the highest version mutually supported by the client and the server.

+     .. versionchanged:: 2.0.0 set default to `TLS_SERVER_METHOD`

   .. data:: ssl_options

      specific OpenSSL options.
-These default to:
+These default to: `OP_NO_SSLv2 | OP_NO_SSLv3 |
-     `SSL.OP_NO_SSLv2 | SSL.OP_NO_SSLv3 | SSL.OP_NO_COMPRESSION` disabling
-     SSLv2 and SSLv3 versions and SSL compression algorithm which are considered insecure.
+     OP_NO_COMPRESSION`, which are all considered unsecure settings.
 Can be set to None in order to improve compatibilty with older (insecure) FTP clients.

      .. versionadded:: 1.6.0